The Masked Singer (American TV series) season 2: Production

 Movie and cultural influences were also present in the season; the hippie-like Eagle embodied Americana and was influenced by rock musicians Jimi Hendrix and Bruce Springsteen, while Skeleton was heavily inspired by the character Jack Skellington of Tim Burton's 1993 film The Nightmare Before Christmas.
 The Panda was imagined as a playful costume that would appeal to younger viewers of the show as the necklace was inspired by gumball machines and the clothing Harajuku-like.
 The Egg costume, which was requested by a contestant, was described as "somewhere between the runway and Lady Gaga."
 It incorporated egg features in four different ways: the costume's mask was a boiled egg, the hat was a fried egg, the intricacy of the breastplate (which was hand-beaded) represented a Fabergé egg, and the overcoat resembled a cracked eggshell.
 Toybina inserted the beads and stones into the Butterfly costume by hand, which she says transforms the costume's darkness and sex appeal into beauty onstage.

 Increasing the mobility of the celebrities inside the costumes was also a focus of the season's designs, Toybina said.
 For safety purposes, she had to reduce the extravagance of Ladybug's face mask to make it tight to the face and instead accentuated the volume of the body of the costume.
 Alternatively, the mask is the main feature of the street-inspired Rottweiler costume to allow the celebrity to move freely onstage.
 One of the last costumes that was created for the season was Thingamajig, which Toybina says resembles a grandfather and an elf with its long bead and ears.
 Contrary to popular belief, Toybina insists the costume was not made to resemble asparagus, rather, it was born out of pure creativity.

 Filming occurred from July 1 to August 9, 2019.
 Toybina won a Costume Designers Guild Award in the Excellence in Variety, Reality-Competition, Live Television category in recognition of her work on the finale.
+Also starting with this season, Fox Entertainment took production of the show over from Endemol Shine North America, with the show falling under the Fox Alternative Entertainment label.
+It also allowed the show to be produced in-house.